stephangriesel/telerik-blogs/how-to-select-a-react-datePicker.md

 ### Good UX and Keyboard Control

-My concern is that if you are paying for a DatePicker off the shelf, it should have good UX and keyboard controls so that it's just as easy if not easier to use with a keyboard rather than a mouse.
+My concern is that if you are paying for a Datepicker off the shelf, it should have good UX and keyboard controls so that it's just as easy if not easier to use with a keyboard rather than a mouse.
 As well, how does that same control work on mobile?
 Does it work with gestures?
 Is it easy to select the date using your fingers instead of a mouse or keyboard?
 These are all questions you should be asking and determining which scenario best fits your application.

 Every application is different.
 When booking flights, we typically need the date range feature, as well, having a button for today's date or the ability to select time is not as important.
 However, when visiting your dentist's website or choosing a doctor visit or maybe the best time to take your car in to get serviced, these scenarios may need a single datepicker with the option of selecting time.
 Another tricky situation is a birthday picker.
 In my opinion, the best way to do this is with a three-step process.
 Select the Month, then day and finally the year of the date you are trying to input.
 Because different applications throw different scenarios at you, the best datepickers will be ones that provide a variety of different options for the developer out of the box.